junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 But at least now that he knows what -- who -- is out there in the dark, hanging around the apartment, and glancing at him once in a while, Dean's concern of the darkness is completely eliminated.

 "Would you mind not stay in my room when I'm changing or trying to sleep?"
 Dean says, with his eyes closed, facing the ceiling.
 He swears he can hear the sound of something extremely like clothes rubbing.
-But it might just be air flow fluttering the clothes in the closet.
+But it could also just be air flow fluttering the clothes in the closet.

 "Sorry," Castiel answers quickly, his voice floating farther away, moving through the bedroom wall, into the kitchen.
 "I'll just, stay here then."